-DirecTV (DTV)’s 20 million customers, following the loss of Nickelodeon kids’ programming because of the satellite-TV provider’s dispute with Viacom Inc. (VIAB), will begin receiving the 24-hour Disney Junior channel tomorrow.
+DirecTV (DTV:US)’s 20 million customers, following the loss of Nickelodeon kids’ programming because of the satellite-TV provider’s dispute with Viacom Inc. (VIAB:US), will begin receiving the 24-hour Disney Junior channel tomorrow.

 The move lets DirecTV bolster its children’s programming after blacking out Viacom’s 26 channels, including Nickelodeon kids’ shows such as “Dora the Explorer” and “SpongeBob SquarePants.”
 DirecTV dropped the programs just before midnight on July 10 following stalled negotiations over the fees that the satellite company pays for the shows.

 Disney Junior’s programs include cartoons and live-action shows, including “Jake and the Never Land Pirates” and “Handy Manny.”
 The channel also airs movies from Walt Disney Studios and its Pixar division.